-School of Nursing Commencement Ceremonies Graduation exercises are held at the end of the spring, summer, and fall semesters.
+Graduation exercises are held at the end of the spring, summer, and fall semesters.
 Students awarded diplomas at the end of the spring semester are eligible to participate in the spring Commencement ceremony.
-Students awarded diplomas at the end of the summer semester are eligible to participate in the summer Commencement ceremony.
+Students awarded diplomas at the end of the summer semester are eligible to participate in the summer are eligible to participate in the summer Commencement ceremony.
 Students awarded diplomas at the end of the fall semester are eligible to participate in the fall Commencement ceremony.